Believing A Man Can Fly for over Four Decades!

 Retrospective by John Bezold

-Hard to believe that 40 years have gone by since Superman-The Movie was released.
+Hard to believe that over 40 years have gone by since Superman-The Movie was released.
 I love this movie and even after all these years and many other comic book movies, this one remains one of my favorites.
 I think what helped make it special was the anticipation, the ( at the time) cutting edge special effects and not having Internet spoilers.
 Thirteen years earlier we had the Adam West Batman movie but now we were ready for something less campy.
 What I remember most about that special night was double dating with another couple and me insisting that we get to the theater 1-½ hours early …I can’t remember why but for some reason the theater wasn’t packed.
 We could have gotten there 30 minutes early and be fine.
 My date and the other couple weren’t wild about being there so early but I didn’t care…this was the night I was waiting my whole life for and nothing could spoil it !

 Retrospective by Rodger Duke

 I think it was early 1979, maybe January, in Houston,TX.
 I was nine years old and my dad took me and my little brother to see Superman-The Movie.
 Up to that point, my exposure to the man of steel had been Superfriends cartoons on Saturday morning and the occasional Fleischer cartoon.
 I remember sitting wide-eyed through the entire picture.
 I was hooked.
 I soon had the action figures, Mego dolls, colorforms, tshirts, and trading cards ( I still have one of my original cards I got back in ’79, along with the collection I have amassed since then).
 I am not sure how my dad felt about Superman, though I remember him saying in the car on the way home after the movie, ” Superman was real”.
 From that moment, I have always associated Superman with my father.
 He introduced me, got me hooked, and gave me hope. ( I even named my daughter Kara L. – the L is for Lee, my dads middle name).